devshareacademy/phaser-3-typescript-games-and-examples/templates/example/README.md

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://myserver.com`), you should be able to open `http://myserver.com/index.html` and play your game.

+### Static Assets

+Any static assets like images or audio files should be placed in the `public` folder.
+It'll then be served at `http://localhost:8080/path-to-file-your-file/file-name.file-type`.